IBM Cloud Docs

 Setting up your VPE

 1. Create an IBM Cloud® Virtual Private Cloud.
-Follow the Getting started instructions here.
+Follow the getting started instructions.

 3. Make sure your Cloud Databases deployment's private endpoint is enabled.

 4. In the IBM Cloud console, click the menu icon and select -> VPC Infrastructure -> Network -> Virtual private endpoint gateways.
-Create a VPE for your Cloud Databases instances with the following instruction.
+Create a VPE for your Cloud Databases instances with these instructions.

 5. After you create your VPE, it might take a few minutes for the new VPE and pDNS to complete the process and begin working for your VPC.
 Completion is confirmed when you see an IP address set in the details view of the VPE.